covalenthq/bsp-geth/README.md

 ### <span id="flag_definitions">Flag definitions</span>

-`--mainnet` - lets geth know which network to synchronize with, and pull block specimen object from, this can be `--ropsten`,  `--goerli` , `--mainnet` etc
+`--mainnet` - lets geth know which network to synchronize with, and pull block specimen from, this can be `--ropsten`,  `--goerli` , `--mainnet` etc

 `--port 0` - will auto-assign a port for geth to talk to other nodes in the network, but this may not work if you are behind a firewall.
 It would be better to explicitly assign a port and to ensure that port is open to any firewalls.